 Demonstration State Forest Program Manager: Provides technical expertise to the JAG, JDSF Forest Manager, JDSF Staff, the Director, and the Board.

-Tribal Advisory Council: Provides Tribal expertise and indigenous knowledge on cultural resources, practices, and values to the Director and JDSF Forest Manager, consistent with CAL FIRE management authority.
+Tribal Advisory Council: Provides Tribal expertise and Indigenous knowledge on cultural resources, practices, and values to the Director and JDSF Forest Manager, consistent with CAL FIRE management authority.
 It may designate a member to serve as liaison to the JAG.

 MEMBERSHIP

 Members are to be appointed by the Director and are subject to confirmation by the Board.
 Members do not represent particular interests but are to be chosen for knowledge and ability to represent the broad public interest.
 Members will be selected through an open solicitation and nomination process to be conducted by the Director or their designee.
 This process will include broad public notification of the opportunity to apply to be a member or to nominate others to serve.
-The JAG will be composed of 6- 13 members with representation from the following areas of interest:
+The JAG will be composed of 6- 13 members with expertise in one or more of the following areas:

 Licensed Timber Operator